All Episodes

 If you're not on the scene, I don't care how fast the police are.

-But the fact is, Sean, if you lock the doors and you push people towards entrances that uh can be controlled, you wouldn't even have to put people on all floors of the schools.
+But the fact is, Sean, if you lock the doors and you push people towards entrances that can be controlled, you wouldn't even have to put people on all floors of the schools.

-That we're not stopping people from getting into the schools.
+We're not stopping people from getting into the schools.

-But here's one thing that I have to say that after watching this walk out yesterday, which I am shocked at how many uh schools did not check with their parents, they didn't clear this with the parents.
+But here's one thing that I have to say that after watching this walkout yesterday, which I am shocked at how many schools did not check with their parents.

-And it is beyond me how people in this country who are born free will immediately go after the bodyguard of all the other rights that we have in the Constitution, which is the second amendment.
+And it is beyond me how people in this country who are born free will immediately go after the bodyguard of all the other rights that we have in the Constitution, which is the Second Amendment.

-And they they want to alter that.
+And they want to alter that.

 And there's a litmus test for this.

-If if it makes the government stronger, the centralized government stronger, or if it reduces the ability of the people to protect their rights, you cannot touch the Constitution.
+If it makes the government stronger, the centralized government stronger, or if it reduces the ability of the people to protect their rights, you cannot touch the Constitution.

 And yet that is the first thing they go after.